Printing labels

 Match data fields.

-In order for a label element to display your data, the field name in your source must match the field name in the label element, otherwise the element will not be able to display your data and you will see a warning sign.
+For a label element to display your data, the field name (or its alias) in the data source must match the field name used by the label element.

-In this case, replace the data field in the label element with the data field from your source.
+To fix this, replace the data field in the label element with the correct field from your source.

-For example, drag and drop your fields onto label elements or empty area.
+For example, drag and drop a field onto a label element or an empty area to create a new element:

 -